David Simpson (artist): Relational abstractions (late 1970s–early 1980s)

 Influenced by Piet Mondrian, Mark Rothko, and the Russian avant-garde, Simpson's abstract paintings of the 1970s and 1980s consist of flat, color-blocked rectangles, squares and other geometric shapes seeming to vibrate from relational energy.
-These meticulously-envisioned paintings involve minute spatial calculations.
-They depict vividly-colored geometric configurations in push-pull interactions of marked reverberation and intensity.
+These meticulously envisioned paintings involve minute spatial calculations.
+They depict vividly colored geometric configurations in push-pull interactions of marked reverberation and intensity.
 Particularly notable works from this period include Red Square (1974), Barrio (1979), Quatro Camino, (1980), Five Square Rotation, (1982), and Intra Muros (1983).
 About Simpson's Red Square—which takes its name from Russian painter and geometric abstract art pioneer Kazimir Malevich's famous Red Square painting (1915)—Kenneth Baker wrote in 2001, "Each shape pulses with assertions of its own position and scale in the picture's internal space."
 In 2009, the Modernism Gallery in San Francisco held a solo show of Simpson's relational abstraction paintings.

-Interference paintings (late 1980s - present day)
+Interference paintings (late 1980s–present)

 In the late 1980s, Simpson began experimenting with interference paints, soon becoming fascinated with the mercurial characteristics of the medium.
 Interference paints, which have only six pigment variations containing micro-particles covered with titanium oxide, reflect and refract light, giving rise to nuances of color and optical illusions of depth.
-Using only one color pigment for each painting and a specially-designed, hand-crafted trowel, Simpson applies on average about thirty coats of paint to each canvas, creating a modulated surface space with which the paint interacts in ripples and layers.
+Using only one color pigment for each painting and a specially designed, hand-crafted trowel, Simpson applies on average about thirty coats of paint to each canvas, creating a modulated surface space with which the paint interacts in ripples and layers.
 In 2011, Simpson had his seventh solo show, Nonsense Poems, at the Haines Gallery in San Francisco, which featured 19 new interference paintings with one-syllable titles such as Blink and Ring.
 Three paintings of particular importance during this period are April First (2012), Enthrone (2013), and Mississippi (2012).
 Simpson has created hundreds of interference paintings since he began working with interference pigment more than twenty years ago.